Poochi Srinivasa Iyengar: Early life

-"The appellation 'Poochi' (पूच्चि/பூச்சி) meaning 'insect' is rather strange.
+"The appellation 'Poochi'(பூச்சி) meaning 'insect' is rather strange.
 There are surmises that his raga elaboration resembled the humming of a beetle, or that he used to apply sandal paste on his body and the Tamil word 'Poochu' had become 'Poochi', or that he was known for his tireless activity like the bee; but the real reason is not known.